Distracted Driving Accident & Injury Attorney in New Orleans, LA

 What steps do I take after a distracted driving-related accident?

 At the scene, try to remain calm and avoid angry outbursts or blame.
 Act smartly instead.
 If you are physically able, collect as much evidence as you can.
-Take down the other driver’s information (name, contact info, and insurance information), as well as the reporting officer’s name and department.
+Record the other driver’s information (name, contact info, and insurance information), as well as the reporting officer’s name and department.
 Ask for a copy of the police report, too.

 You will also need to report the accident to the insurance company.
 However, it is highly advisable to speak to an attorney before providing a statement to any adjusters.
 You might inadvertently say or do something that could hurt your claim.
 Your lawyer can give you tips on how to handle the conversation, help you with paperwork or court forms, and can negotiate with insurers for you.